-This is a guest post (part 2 in a 3-part series) by Sam, author of Financial Samurai, “How to Engineer Your Layoff,” and founder of the Yakezie Network.
-Part 1 is A primer on the most important economic metric and Part 3 is A primer on the most important economic metric (part 3).
+This is a guest post (Part II in a three-part series) by Sam, author of Financial Samurai, “How to Engineer Your Layoff,” and founder of the Yakezie Network.
+Part I is A primer on the most important economic metric and Part III is A primer on the most important economic metric (Part III).

 We started to explore the 10-year Treasury yield in my first post earlier this month and looked at why it is such an important economic metric.
 In this part of the primer, we’ll explore three more things the 10-year Treasury yield can tell us about the markets.
 Remember that in my first post, I was using a 10-year yield at 2.7 percent to illustrate my assumptions.